alekosot/django-consent/docs/index.rst

 used for example when asking the user if you can post to their twitter, or send them newsletter updates.

-This app has no external requirements beyond Django 1.3+ and is tested and developed for Python 2.6+
+This app has no external requirements beyond Django and Python.
+Only Django 1.11+, Python 2.7+ and 3.4+ are officialy supported.

 Contents
 ========